rifaterdemsahin/SonarQube/8_Packing/2_scripts/generator/scene_marp/scene01-sonarqube-intro.md

 </div>

 <!-- _class: script -->
+- 📚 With this course, you'll learn how to integrate your projects with SonarQube for **code analysis** and ensure **release readiness** throughout your **development lifecycle**. 💡 Most importantly, we'll adopt a **first-principles approach** to fixing issues effectively.

-- What is SonarQube?
+- 🤔 What is SonarQube?

-- Code quality and security platform
+  - 🏢 Enterprise-grade code quality and security platform

-- Supports 30+ programming languages
+  - 🌐 Supports 30+ programming languages including Java, Python, JavaScript

-- Provides continuous code inspection
+  - 🔄 Provides continuous code inspection and automated analysis
+  - 🧹 Helps teams maintain clean, maintainable code

-- Key Features
+- ⭐ Key Features

-- Code quality metrics
+  - 📊 Comprehensive code quality metrics and dashboards

-- Security vulnerabilities detection
+  - 🔒 Advanced security vulnerabilities detection

-- Code smells identification
+  - 👃 Code smells and anti-patterns identification

-- Technical debt tracking
+  - 💰 Technical debt tracking and management
+  - 🔄 Integration with CI/CD pipelines
+  - ⚙️ Customizable quality gates

 <!-- _class: screencapture -->
 N/A